 Energy as a Service Market

 Report Code: EP 6429 Sep, 2022, by marketsandmarkets.com

-[193 Pages Report] The global energy as a service market size was valued at USD 64.7 billion in 2022 and to reach USD 105.6 billion by 2027, growing at a CAGR of 10.3% from 2022 to 2027.
+[193 Pages Report] The global energy as a service market in terms of revenue was estimated to be worth $64.7 billion in 2022 and is projected to reach $105.6 billion by 2027, growing at a CAGR of 10.3% from 2022 to 2027.
 The growth of the market can be attributed to the increasing distributed energy resources, new revenue generation streams for utilities.
 Also, decreasing cost of renewable power generation and storage solutions and increase use of energy-efficiency technology to drive the demand for energy as a service in the near future.

+Energy as a Service Market